wp-plugins/groups/readme.txt

 ### Extensions ###

 - [Groups File Access](http://www.itthinx.com/plugins/groups-file-access/) Groups File Access is an extension that allows to provide file download links for authorized users.
 Access to files is restricted to users by their group membership.
+- [Groups WooCommerce](http://www.woothemes.com/extension/groups-woocommerce/) Groups for WooCommerce is a WordPress plugin that allows you to sell memberships

 ### Features ###